Taylor Swift Drops New Song The Archer—Listen Now!

 "I really wanted to give you track five before the album came out," Swift said during her Instagram Live.
 "As I was making albums, I was putting a very vulnerable, personal, honest, emotional song as track five."

+"I've been the archer, I've been the prey/Who could ever leave me darling, but who could stay?"
+Swift wonders.
+"Dark side, I search for your dark side/But what if I'm all right, right, right, right here?
+And I cut off, my nose just to spite my face/Then I hate my reflection, for years and years."

+In this part of the song, Swift references overreacting to situations, which would only leave her with regret and guilt.

-T.Swift also announced that she will be including 120 pages of her diaries in the deluxe edition of her Lover album.
+T.Swift also announced during her Instagram Live on Tuesday that she will be including 120 pages of her diaries in the deluxe edition of her Lover album.

+Prior to her announcement on Tuesday, Swift teased the Easter egg reveal on social media.

+"I have some stuff I'm reeeeeally excited to tell you about, including some info on this Easter egg right here," Swift wrote to her fans alongside a clip from the "YNTCD" music video.
+The 29-year-old Grammy winner also added the bow emoji, the direct hit emoji, the eyes emoji and the arrow up emoji in her caption.